 If you own or operate a motor vehicle, it is important to have some form of auto insurance.
 People who try to save money by driving without insurance often wind up facing legal penalties.
-If an uninsured driver causes an injury while behind the wheel, then he or she may face a lawsuit.
+If an uninsured driver causes an injury while behind the wheel, they may face a lawsuit.

-According to the Department of Motor Vehicles, Alabama law requires that drivers have auto insurance for all registered vehicles.
-Unfortunately, there are still uninsured motorists on the road, and when they cause injuries, the victims often face an uphill legal battle to recover damages.
+According to the Alabama Department of Revenue, Alabama law requires that drivers have liability insurance for all registered vehicles.
+Regrettably, uninsured motorists continue to drive on our roads.
+And when they cause damages, victims like you often face an uphill battle to receive compensation.

 For a free legal consultation, call 800-537-8185

 Uninsured motorist insurance may cover your losses after a crash with an uninsured driver.
 If you purchased this type of insurance before the accident, you might be able to claim the damages from your own insurance company.